mcfnord/cem/src/sforce.md

 Operations](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/Setting-Timeouts-for-Blob-Service-Operations)
 is the comprehensive documentation I wrote next.

+## TECHNOLOGIES AND ME

+Let's dive in!

 ### XML authoring tools like Oxygen or Arbortext Editor

-  - **Used daily?:** No!
+  - **Used daily?:** No.
   - **Self-rating:** 6
   - **Comments:** I don't use this stuff daily, but still rate myself a 7, because I speak XML, and because I've worked closely with DocStudio, the XML-based content management behind MSDN.
 I've also used AuthorIT, which tags chunks.
+I believe in technology that pulls its weight.

 ### Image editing/creation software